Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Publicly declared himself “lead DSA member going all in on electing Mamdani”

-- Had access during coordination activities
+- Had access during documented coordination activities

 Timeline: Four same-day circular transactions totaling $50,697.14 occurred while CFB had a 15-year WFP veteran on its governing board and a self-described partisan advocate in senior staff position.